-Mr. Mickey is my adventure partner in life and an integral part of my life and thus my blogging experience.
-We have been dating for more than ten years.
-He is my photographer and my positive inspiration for living a full and elegant life.
+Mr. Mickey is my adventure partner since 2006 and is often my photographer.
 He usually plans our outings and wants to take pictures of everything we do to share with you.
 He is very proud of this project and enjoys sharing every date with you here on the blog.
-We love to meet you when we are out and about.
-Please always come up and tell us who you are if you happen to see us on one of our adventures.

-My career in the fashion industry began in 1976, working part-time in the Visual Merchandise Department at Parks Belk.
-Within a year, I was promoted to the Visual Merchandise Manager of three Parks Belk Department Stores.
+My career in the fashion industry began in 1976, working part-time in the Visual Merchandise Department at Parks Belk and within a year, was promoted to the Visual Merchandise Manager of three Parks Belk Department Stores.
 After serving four years in the United States Navy, I held the position of Corporate Director of eight Cosmetic Departments for Rices Nachman’s Department Stores as well as the District Manager of a chain of boutiques.

 I started Vintage Jewelry Supplies Company more than thirty years ago.
 As the editor of the blog Fifty, not Frumpy and now Susan After 60, I share tips, trends, and wardrobe ideas for women of all ages but especially those who like me, become fashion-challenged over the years.
 After working endless hours or devoting our lives to children or aging parents, we may lose touch with our style.
 Fashion is what you buy; Style is what you do with it.
 The way we present ourselves is unspoken communication.
 I want my style to convey that I am a professional woman with an awareness of trends while remaining appropriate, approachable, and engaging.